 Texas Children's Health Plan has adopted CAQH (Council for Affordable Quality Healthcare, Inc.) for initial credentialing and re-credentialing for our provider network.
-To learn more about CAQH, call 1-888-599-1771 or visit their website at caqh.org/.
+All required information and documentation must be submitted to CAQH.
+To learn more about CAQH, call I-888-599-1771 or visit their website at caqh.org/.
+If you have any questions or concerns regarding the required information or documents, please contact the CAQH Help Desk at I-888-599-1771 or visit https://upd.caqh.org/oas.
 Providers not registered with CAQH should refer to the most current Texas Standardized Credentialing Application (TSCA) located on our website at texaschildrenshealthplan.org/for-providers.

-All credentialing and re-credentialing questions should be directed to Texas Children's Health Plan's Credentialing Department at 1-832-733-1150.
+All credentialing and re-credentialing questions should be directed to Texas Children's Health Plan's Credentialing Department at TCHPCredentialing@ texaschildrens.org.
+You may request Texas Children's Health Plan's complete Credentialing and Re-credentialing Policy by emailing TCHPCredentialing@texaschildrens.org.